 Because of the driving, Garden of the Gods is a good thing to do in Colorado Springs for all the family, regardless of age and fitness levels.
 When you get to the top, head to Summit House and pick up one of their very special donuts.
 These are no ordinary donuts, however, and they turn to mush when transported down to lower altitudes.
 We’ve no idea quite how that works.
 It’s like some sort of witchcraft, and we like it.

 Tickets required, available online or at the toll, $5-$15

 Cheyenne Mountain Zoo

-The zoo is listed as one of the top ten in the US and it’s difficult to imagine an animal park in a more beautiful setting that this one.
+The zoo is listed as one of the top ten in the US and it’s difficult to imagine an animal park in a more beautiful setting than this one.
 It has both land and water-based creatures and is famous for its giraffe conservation work.
-One of the highlights is the African Encounter where the lions, elephants, black rhinos and meerkats live and it’s a good thing to do in Colorado Springs with kids.
-There’s also a great educational exhibit called My Big Backyard, which aims to educate people on how to safely live with the wildlife surrounding them in Colorado Springs.
+One of the highlights is the African Encounter where the lions, elephants, black rhinos, and meerkats live and it’s a good thing to do in Colorado Springs with kids.
+However, if you’re interested in more authenticity, you can see iconic land animals on the African savannah in their natural habitat.